scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 These selection methods can be modified to be semi-supervised by using the PCovR covariance and Gram matrices to compute the distances, as shown in [Cersonsky 2021].

-.. autoclass:: featureFPS
+.. autoclass:: FeatureFPS
     :show-inheritance:

     .. automethod:: select

-.. autoclass:: sampleFPS
+.. autoclass:: SampleFPS
     :show-inheritance:

     .. automethod:: select